The Clancy Brothers: Early years

 In 1955, Bobby returned home to Carrick-on-Suir to take over father Robert J. Clancy's insurance business, freeing youngest brother Liam Clancy to emigrate to New York City to pursue his dream of acting.
 Liam arrived in New York in January 1956.

 A month earlier, Tommy Makem emigrated to the United States from his hometown of Keady.
 Tommy had met Liam Clancy shortly before they both emigrated.
 Diane Hamilton, a friend of Paddy Clancy in New York, followed in the footsteps of her mentor, Jean Ritchie, and came to Ireland in search of rare Irish songs.
 Her first stop was at the Clancy household, where she recorded several members of the family, including the Clancys' mother, sisters Peg and Joan, and nineteen-year-old Liam Clancy.
 Hamilton asked Liam and recently returned Bobby Clancy to join her on a trek through Ireland to locate and record source singers.

 One of those source singers was Sarah Makem who had been recorded by Jean Ritchie in 1952 on a similar search for authentic Irish folk songs.
 Her son Tommy Makem, then twenty-two, and the young Liam Clancy instantly became friends.
-Said Liam, "Our interests were so similar: girls, theater and music.
+Said Liam, "Our interests were so similar: girls, theatre and music.
 He had told me he was going to America to try his luck at acting.
 We agreed to keep in touch."
 Tommy was recorded for the first time by Hamilton in that autumn of 1955.
 Among the songs he sang was "The Cobbler", which he continued to perform throughout his career.